-Each principal or designee shall establish school emergency procedures, rules for student conduct, and rules for the safe and appropriate use of school facilities, equipment, and materials, and for student conduct consistent with law, Board policy, and administrative regulation.
-The rules shall be communicated to students, Copies of the rules shall be distributed to parents/guardians, and shall be readily available at the school at all times.
+Each principal or designee shall establish emergency procedures, rules for student conduct, and rules for the safe and appropriate use of school facilities, equipment, and materials, consistent with law, Board policy, and administrative regulation.
+The rules shall be communicated to students, distributed to parents/guardians, and readily available at the school at all times.